angel-mora/web-static-lephucr/content/chatgpt_history/gmail-work-notifications-setup.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  equivalent of outlook rules but for gmail.
+I want to make sure I always have notifications for my work at my gmail"
 draft: false
 ---

 # Gmail Work Notifications Setup

-## ✅ TODOs

-## 📌 Summary
-equivalent of outlook rules but for gmail.
-I want to make sure I always have notifications for my work at my gmail

 ## 🧠 Full Chat

+🙋 **You:**

 equivalent of outlook rules but for gmail.
 I want to make sure I always have notifications for my work at my gmail

+---

+🤖 **Assistant:**

 In Gmail, you can use **filters** and **labels** combined with **notifications** to replicate the functionality of Outlook rules.
 Here's how you can set it up: